 There are 4 main health benefits associated with holidays:

-- Stress decrease: the American Psychological Association found out that getting away from work and activities reduces stress.
+The American Psychological Association found out that getting away from work and activities reduces stress.
 As we tend to focus too much on our work, we feel unbalanced and worried that things may not work out.
 But what if we could just remove ourselves from the routine that is causing us anxiety or preventing us from truly enjoying life?
 Research has shown that a holiday that lasts more than 8 days can relieve stress and boost energy levels.

-- Improved sleep: when our mind is busy with dull, repetitive tasks, worries and thoughts, we may not be capable of sleeping well.
+When our mind is busy with dull, repetitive tasks, worries and thoughts, we may not be capable of sleeping well.
 Poor sleep also affects our overall health.
 Waking up early when we’ve been sleep deprived worsens our fatigue and, as a result, we may feel overwhelmed and drained.
 Taking some time off enables us to disconnect, forget about our worries and get back to deep, healthy, and regular sleep.

-- Enhanced productivity: people who take time off and recharge have been found to be more productive.
+People who take time off and recharge have been found to be more productive.
 Holidaying offers us the chance to explore new sights and people, and gives us new perspectives on our life and our selves.
 This improves our happiness, which has a positive impact on our productivity.
 We can’t force ourselves to be productive all the time.
 We actually need to stop, look inwards, and then go back to our old life feeling recharged.

-- Heart disease prevention: keeping up with an unbalanced lifestyle can drive us to anxiety, panic attacks, depression, and the risk of heart disease due to the poor lifestyle choices that we use to cope with stress (alcohol or substance abuse, for instance).
+Keeping up with an unbalanced lifestyle can drive us to anxiety, panic attacks, depression, and the risk of heart disease due to the poor lifestyle choices that we use to cope with stress (alcohol or substance abuse, for instance).
 Studies have shown that the lack of holidays can lead to women having a higher risk of heart attacks.
 On the other hand, people who take a vacation every year have a lower risk of cardiovascular disease.